Lullabot/github-pm/README.md

 GitHub's web interface, it basically creates a new issue.
 Though you can certainly reference a particular issue within your pull request, it's still a separate issue.
-However, through a nice command-line tool called [Hub](https://github.com/defunkt/hub), we've found there is a way to [turn issues into pull requests](http://www.youtube.com/watch?v=suS3lDn20HY)!
+However, through a nice command-line tool called [Hub](https://github.com/defunkt/hub), we've found there's a way to [turn issues into pull requests](http://www.youtube.com/watch?v=suS3lDn20HY)!
 Very handy for keeping your discussions and code all in one place and not having to deal with multiple issues about the same thing.